dosco/graphjin/docs/guide.md

 end
 ```

-## API Stitching
+## Join with remote REST APIs

 It often happens that after fetching some data from the DB we need to call another API to fetch some more data and all this combined into a single JSON response.
+For example along with a list of users you need their last 5 payments from Stripe.
+This requires you to query your DB for the users and Stripe for the payments.
+Super Graph handles all this for you also only the fields you requested from the Stripe API are returned.
+All this is a very performance focused way.

 For example you need to list the last 3 payments made by a user.
 You will first need to look up the user in the database and then call the Stripe API to fetch his last 3 payments.
 For this to work your user table in the db has a `customer_id` column that contains his Stripe customer ID.